 - Estate agents fee.
 This is usually calculated as a percentage of the sale price and in addition most estate agents charge VAT.

 - Mortgage Lenders sealing fee.
-This varies according to the lender but typically is £100.
+This varies according to the lender.

 - If you are selling a flat the freeholder or management company may charge for supplying information required by your buyer.
-This fee can vary from a few pounds to approximately £200.
+This fee can vary from £100 to approximately £300 or even more.